Customer value: Definition, measurement & how to increase it

 Published September 24, 2020

-You might think about money—giving customers a good price for a quality product.
-And 20 years ago, you’d have been right.
-But today, customer value encompasses much more.
+What comes to mind when you hear the words “customer value”?
+You might think about money—giving customers a good price for a quality product—but customer value encompasses much more.

 What is customer value?

-The cost of your product is the same for both companies.
-But for the corporation, a new e-commerce site in and of itself may not drastically change their business.
-Getting the mom-and-pop store online, however, can radically grow their sales.
-Your product’s value will likely be much higher for them than for the large business.
+For example, say you offer an ecommerce platform where businesses can post items for sale.
+You get two new customers—an online-based corporation and a mom-and-pop shop that, until now, has been brick and mortar.
+The cost is the same for both companies.
+But for the corporation, a new ecommerce site in and of itself may not drastically change their business.
+For the mom-and-pop store, however, going online could radically increase their sales.
+So, your company’s value will likely be much higher for them than for the corporation.

 Personalize your support interactions

-Offer multichannel support options
+Provide multichannel support options

-Strive for customer success
+Prioritize customer success

-Look for patterns in support issues
+Address patterns in support issues

 Make sure customers know you’ve heard them